smateus0/megr2157-portfolio/docs/assignments/A04/index.md

 ![a4_cad10](a4_cad10.png)

 This shows the extrusion of the sketch to a depth of 5 mm.
 The reasoning for the 5 mm is the same logic as using t1 effectively while also maintaining enough solid support material for load.
+This support pocket has to connect to the depth of the drive shaft guide (2 mm); therefore, the 7 mm pocket alongside the 5 mm pocket achieves this 2 mm depth from the motor dimensions.

 ### Feature 2 CAD